Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 Kilohana Plantation Railway on Kauai.

 It does a little loop around this historic plantation, and you’ll get to see all kinds of tropical fruit along the way.
-The really cool part is that you’ll even have the opportunity to get off the train and feed animals during this Lihue tour.
+The really cool part is that you’ll even have the opportunity to get off the train and feed animals during this Lihue tour!

 What’s extra cool is that Kilohana Plantation was featured in the 2021 Disney movie Jungle Cruise!

-9. Taste The Best Malasadas in Hawaii
+9. Taste the Best Malasadas in Hawaii

 The Kauai Bakery was recently awarded the title of “Best Malasadas in Hawaii.”